Matgenix/jobflow-remote/doc/source/user/advancedoptions.rst

 .. warning::

-    The ``batch`` section of a worker's configuration also has a ``max_jobs`` option.
+    The ``batch`` section of a worker's configuration has a ``max_jobs_per_batch`` option.
-    It allows for the definition of the maximum number of jobflow Jobs that will be executed in a single process submitted to the queue (e.g. a SLURM job).
+    It allows for the definition of the maximum number of jobflow Jobs that will be executed in a single *batch* process.
 This should not be confused with the ``max_jobs`` value mentioned above, that defines the number of submitted *batch* processes (e.g. the maximum number of SLURM Jobs simultaneously in the queue).

+.. _advancedoptions paralbatch:

 Parallel batch
 --------------